yunfan/punyforth/README.md

 #### How *does>* it work?

-The Dictionary entry of CONSTANT
+CONSTANT is a defining word that creates other words like TRUE or FALSE.
+Here is the dictionary entry of CONSTANT and TRUE.

 <pre>
                               ENTERCOL